Works to Buildings in Commercial Use

 Historic England's support for developers

-We offer support to businesses who want to invest in historic buildings to give them a profitable future.
+We offer pre-application advice and planning advice to businesses who want to invest in Grade I or II* historic buildings to give them a profitable future.
 More about support for developers.

 Permissions and professional help you'll need when making changes